camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 The demo above shows how to create more BPMN 2.0 elements like lanes, task types and event definitions.

-## BPMN 2.0 Coverage
+## BPMN 2.0 coverage

-The Camunda Modeler covers all BPMN 2.0 elements for modeling processes and collaborations.
+Modeler [covers all BPMN 2.0 elements](/docs/reference/bpmn-processes/bpmn-coverage/) for modeling processes and collaborations.

-## BPMN 2.0 Properties for Execution
+## BPMN 2.0 properties for execution

 ![Save BPMN Diagram](./img/quickstart-3.png)